Dental Implants for a Missing Tooth in Naperville, IL

-A missing tooth affects more than your smile — it can lead to bone loss, shifting teeth, and difficulty chewing.
-At , Dr. Brammeier uses the latest techniques and computer-guided technology to place dental implants that look, feel, and function just like your natural teeth.
-Implants are the only tooth replacement that preserves your jawbone and protects the health of surrounding teeth — giving you a permanent, confident smile.
+More than your smile is at stake when a tooth goes missing.
+The gap can lead to bone loss, shifting teeth, and difficulty chewing.
+Replacing the tooth quickly protects your long-term oral health, whether you've recently undergone a tooth extraction or have lived with the gap for years.
+Using the latest techniques and computer-guided technology, Dr. Brammeier places dental implants at Brammeier Dental of Naperville that look, feel, and function just like your natural teeth.
+Implants are the only tooth replacement that preserves your jawbone and protects the health of surrounding teeth, giving you a permanent, confident smile.
+If you have several gaps, an implant bridge or traditional dental bridge may also be worth discussing.

 What it is

-A titanium post surgically placed into the jawbone that fuses with the bone and supports a custom porcelain crown — permanently replacing a missing tooth from root to crown.
+Surgically placed into the jawbone, a titanium post fuses with the bone and supports a custom porcelain crown, permanently replacing a missing tooth from root to crown.

 Who it's for

-Anyone missing a single tooth who wants a permanent, natural-looking replacement that preserves bone and doesn't require altering neighboring teeth.
+Anyone missing a single tooth who wants a permanent, natural-looking replacement that preserves bone while leaving neighboring teeth untouched.

 How we help

-Computer-guided surgery with advanced digital imaging and CT scans for precise placement, custom treatment planning, and a restoration that looks and functions exactly like your natural tooth.
+Precise placement through computer-guided surgery with advanced digital imaging and CT scans, custom treatment planning, and a restoration that looks and functions exactly like your natural tooth.

 Dental Implant vs. Traditional Bridge

-- Preserves neighbors: An implant stands on its own — no filing down or crowning of healthy adjacent teeth
+- Preserves neighbors: Standing on its own, an implant means no filing down or crowning of healthy adjacent teeth

-- Prevents bone loss: The titanium post stimulates the jawbone just like a natural root, keeping it strong and healthy
+- Prevents bone loss: Like a natural root, the titanium post stimulates the jawbone and keeps it strong and healthy

-- Lasts a lifetime: With proper care, dental implants can last your entire life — bridges typically need replacement every 10–15 years
+- Lasts a lifetime: Dental implants can last your entire life with proper care, while bridges typically need replacement every 10–15 years

-- Easier to maintain: Brush and floss normally — no special tools or threading required
+- Easier to maintain: Brush and floss normally, with no special tools or threading required

 - Natural feel: An implant looks, feels, and functions exactly like your real tooth

-- A bridge relies on crowning the teeth on either side, which can damage them over time
+- Because a bridge relies on crowning the teeth on either side, those teeth can be damaged over time

 Why Choose an Implant?

-- Looks natural: Your new tooth is virtually indistinguishable from your real teeth
+- Looks natural: Your new tooth is virtually indistinguishable from the rest of your smile

-- Eat anything: No dietary restrictions — bite and chew with full confidence
+- Eat anything: Bite and chew with full confidence, free of dietary restrictions

-- Stays in place: Permanently anchored in your jawbone — no slipping, shifting, or adhesives
+- Stays in place: Permanently anchored in your jawbone, with no slipping, shifting, or adhesives

-- Protects your jaw: Prevents the bone deterioration that occurs when a tooth root is missing
+- Protects your jaw: Prevents the bone deterioration that sets in when a tooth root is missing

-- One-time investment: Implants don't need to be refitted or replaced like bridges and dentures
+- One-time investment: Unlike bridges and dentures, implants don't need to be refitted or replaced

 - Learn about flexible financing options to make implants affordable